Why Am I Not Losing Weight in a Calorie Deficit and Working Out?

 Likewise, your sleep patterns significantly influence your weight loss journey.
 Research indicates a direct correlation between lack of sleep and weight gain, as sleep deprivation disrupts the hormones responsible for appetite regulation.

-See also How To Lose Weight On Zoloft?
+See also How To Lose Weight In The Gym?

 Therefore, improving your stress management techniques and maintaining consistent sleep patterns are essential for effective weight loss despite being on a calorie deficit and working out.